 - The Sprott MBA is delivered in Canada, China and Colombia.

 - Sprott students participate in international business competitions.

 - Academic programs—Bachelor of Commerce in Entrepreneurship, Minor in Entrepreneurship, Master’s degree in Technology Innovation Management.

 - The Carleton accelerator provides workspace, training, support, mentorship and funding to help students turn their ideas into successful ventures.

 Career planning and preparation throughout your studies is the key to success in finding a rewarding job after graduation.

 As a Sprott student, you’ll have exclusive access to a business career centre tailored to meet your needs from first to final year.
-BCMC offers a full range of services, including
+The Business Career Management Centre (BCMC) offers a full range of services, including: